itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 Autograbbing
 ============
 The autograbbing feature sets a grabber into free-run mode, which allows for live view.
-Depending on the plugins programming, autograbbing may be either enabled or disabled on initialisation.
+Depending on the plugin's programming, autograbbing may be either enabled or disabled on initialisation.
 Therefore, it is recommended to set it explicitly to be sure.
 Status is checked and set by the functions **getAutoGrabbing()** and **setAutoGrabbing()**:

 .. code-block:: python